iErik/tidder/README.md

 ## Tidder
-Tidder (reddit backwards) is an open-source Reddit Client built entirely with web technologies, the project is currently under beta development phase and it's available for download for Windows, macOS and Linux.
+Tidder (reddit backwards) is an open-source Reddit client built entirely with web technologies, the project is currently under beta development phase and it's available for download for Windows, macOS and Linux.